-This course is designed to give the students an understanding of the crankshaft, design, parts, lubrication, balance, thrust accommodation, seals, and general inspection.
+Designed to give the students an understanding of the crankshaft, design, parts, lubrication, balance, thrust accommodation, seals, and general inspection.
 Bearing removal, inspection, replacement, and reassembly will be part of the shop activities.
 (1 lec hr., 3 lab hrs.)

 DiMc 24-Camshaft, Gear Train and Timing (2)